L0st-Illusi0n/RobloxScripting/Bots/ForsakenGeneratorBot/README.md

    Intercepter driver by Oblitum at: https://github.com/oblitum/Interception/releases
 3. Install the Intercepter driver by downloading the latest release and running the installer inside the "command line installer" folder using the following command: install-interception.exe /install
+4. Run Build.bat and wait for the exe to finish building then can be accessed inside the "dist" folder it will create inside of the src folder.